All Episodes

 Red states and the Blue states.
 Keep in mind, California,

-The constitution specifically that abortion is allowed and cannot be
+is allowed and cannot be infringed on.
+Then you have

-Then you have some of the southern states.
+some of the southern states.
+Louisiana is pursuing a criminal

-Out of state doctor who is.
+case against an out of state doctor who is accused

-Accused of mailing abortion pills to a patient in the state.
+of mailing abortion pills to a patient in the state.

-This doctor out of California, of course, is in charge
+This doctor, out of California, of course, is in charge

 large of violating one of the state abortion bands that